WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/report/FinalReport/README.md

 <img src="https://latex.codecogs.com/gif.latex?z&space;=&space;\frac{x&space;-&space;\mu&space;}{\sigma}" title="z = \frac{x - \mu }{\sigma}" />

-Where z is the scaled feature, x is the initial value for the feature, and and  respectively are the average and standard deviation of the all the values of the feature in question.
+Where z is the scaled feature, x is the initial value for the feature, and mu and sigma respectively are the average and standard deviation of the all the values of the feature in question.

 ### Results